xiongdl/ChipArch/README.md

 # Paper List
 ## 2024 ISCA

+### [M0] Mind the Gap: Attainable Data Movement and Operational Intensity Bounds for Tensor Algorithms (NVIDIA) <a name="orojensis@2024_isca"></a>
+- Orojenesis is a methodology that derives the relationship between the capacity of a buffer (i.e., an on-chip scratchpad, cache or buffet) and a lower bound on the accesses to the next-outer level in a memory hierarchy (i.e., a backing store) that no mapping of a given tensor algorithm can improve.

 ### Splitwise: Efficient Generative LLM Inference Using Phase Splitting

-### Mind the Gap: Attainable Data Movement and Operational Intensity Bounds for Tensor Algorithms

 ### A Tale of Two Domains: Exploring Efficient Architecture Design for Truly Autonomous Things